tohe0133/AreYouHungry_new/README.md

 ## Installation and Usage
 ### Step 1
-Start by making installing Flask and SQlite3.
+Start by installing Flask and SQlite3.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these.
 ```bash
 pip install Flask